artefactual/archivematica/hack/README.md

 am-clamavd-1                         570MiB / 7.763GiB
 ```

-Software dependencies: Docker Engine, Docker Compose V3, git and make.
-Please
+Software dependencies: Docker Engine, Docker Compose, git and make.
+Please use
-use a version of Docker Engine greater than 23.0 which includes Buildkit as
+a version of Docker Engine greater than 23.0 which includes Buildkit as the
-the default builder with support for multi-stage builds.
+default builder with support for multi-stage builds and a version of Docker
+Compose greater than 2.17 which supports restarts of dependent services.

 It is beyond the scope of this document to explain how these dependencies are
 installed in your computer.